 We have prepared the accompanying combined financial statements of the ELCA Pension and Other Benefits Program administered by Portico Benefit Services for the years ended Dec.
-31, 2023 and 2022.
+31, 2024 and 2023.
 We are responsible for the content and integrity of these statements, as well as all other information contained within the annual report.
 Other information presented herein is consistent with information shown on the statements.
 The statements have been prepared in conformity with accounting principles generally accepted in the United States of America.
 The statements include amounts based on management's best estimates and judgments.

-On a combined basis, we believe the financial statements present fairly, in all material aspects, the financial condition and results of operations for the ELCA Pension and Other Benefits Program (doing business as Portico Benefit Services) for the periods presented in this report.
+On a combined basis, we believe the financial statements present fairly, in all material aspects, the financial condition and results of operations for the ELCA Pension and Other Benefits Program for the periods presented in this report.

-The 2023 and 2022 "Total Funds" amounts in the financial statements have been audited by RSM US LLP, independent certified public accountants, whose report appears on page 6.
+The 2024 and 2023 "Total Funds" amounts in the financial statements have been audited by RSM US LLP, independent certified public accountants, whose report appears on page 6.
 The independent auditors, engaged to audit the combined financial statements, meet periodically with, and have been given free access to, the audit committee and the trustees, without management present, to discuss internal controls, auditing, and financial reporting matters.
 The appointment of the independent auditors is approved by the board of trustees.